Blois Paleoecology Lab

 Zara Batac-Bhatti, undergrad research assistant, 2014 – 2015.
 B.S in Biology with an emphasis in Human Biology

 Juliane Liberto, undergrad research assistant, 2013 – 2014.
 B.S. in Biology with an emphasis in Human Biology.
-She will be starting her PhD in Fall 2019.
+She is completing a PhD at Johns Hopkins.

 Tiana Walker, undergrad research assistant, 2014.
 B.S. in Biology with an emphasis in Human Biology